 Energy consumption is the lifeblood of the US and global economy, yet we seldom investigate the costs involved in making a gallon of gas cheaper than a gallon of milk.
-When you fill up your tank, have you ever wondered where the fuel comes from or what it takes to make this necessary energy source so readily available?
-When you hear about costly wars or domestic strife in energy-rich regions like Russia or the Middle East, do you question how these might be related?
-Beyond the near constant power rivalry over energy, even alternative energy technologies, global climate change looms as an almost incalculable cost.
-In this course, you develop a geopolitical lens onto energy and climate change by looking at powerful state, military and corporate actors, each pursuing its own, often conflicting, objectives.
-You examine how these actors influence energy geopolitics and climate change, such as in dealing with the security implications of increased sea levels, storm intensities, Arctic melt and drought.
-In this course, you examine the political realities of energy today and the possibilities of different tomorrows.
+When you fill up your tank, have you ever wondered where the fuel comes from or what it really takes to make this necessary energy source so readily available?
+When you hear about costly wars, international rivalry, or domestic strife in energy-rich regions like Russia, the South China Sea, Arctic, or the Middle East, do you question how these might be related?
+Beyond the near constant rivalry over energy, even alternative energy technologies used in renewables, global climate change looms as an almost incalculable cost.
+In this course you develop a geopolitical lens onto energy and climate change by looking at powerful state, military and corporate actors, each pursuing its own, often conflicting, objectives.
+You examine how these actors influence geopolitics and climate change, such as with the homeland and national security implications of increased resource rivalry, sea levels, storm intensities, Arctic melt and drought.
+In this course you examine the political realities of energy today and the possibilities of different, more sustainable tomorrows.

-POL 351

-War and Peace after the Cold War 3 credits
+POL 351 War and Peace after the Cold War

 This course analyzes key actors and trends in international relations since the end of the Cold War in 1989-1991.
 The course explores how cooperation accompanying the end of the Cold War faded into an 'Age of Terror' and great power rivalry.
-Students look at conflict and cooperation throughout the post-Cold War period, and use the leading international relations theories to evaluate important events, including: the end of the Cold War; the Balkans Wars; the rise of the interdependent global economy; Islamic Fundamentalism and the War on Terror; Russia-China-US competition emerging since 2008; and, the fate of American dominance of world politics.
+Students look at conflict and cooperation throughout the post-Cold War period and examine important events, including: the end of the Cold War; the Balkans Wars; the rise of the interdependent global economy; Islamic Fundamentalism and the War on Terror; Russia-China-US competition emerging since 2008; and, the fate of American dominance of world politics.
 The course ends with the contemporary debate over America's role as global leader amidst challenges from ascending states like China and non-state threats from terrorist groups and global health and climate dilemmas.